Skip to main content

 • Hand-formatted scripts

-• PDFs with headers/footers/watermarks
+• PDFs with headers, footers, or watermarks

 Poor results (⭐⭐):